glentner/hypershell/docs/source/philosophy.rst

 ==========

 *Hyper-shell* was created out of a need to solve specific challenges.
-It's initial implementation was only the *server* and *client* as a loose wrapper around Python's distributed queue from the *multiprocessing* library.
+It's initial implementation was only the *server* and *client* as a thin wrapper around Python's distributed queue from the *multiprocessing* library.

 Currently, there exist many nice behaviors and a generally user-friendly interface